lrmcfarland/AAI/README.md

 ## AAI gunicorn

-In addition to the docker logs, aai_gunicorn log files are available persistent storage.
+In addition to the docker logs, aai.starbug.com log files are available persistent storage.
 The gunicorn files are written to the location given in the gunicorn config file [AAI/www/config/aai-gunicron-config.py](https://github.com/lrmcfarland/AAI/blob/master/www/config/aai-gunicorn-config.py).